Financing your Education at LUCOM

 - Complete the Free Application for Federal Student Aid (FAFSA).
 Complete your FAFSA at StudentAid.Gov with your FSA ID and with Liberty’s school code (010392).
 You must complete the FAFSA to be considered for federal and institutional aid.

-3. Apply for Loans: Learn about and apply for federal and private loans.
+- Apply for loans.
+Learn about and apply for federal and private loans.

-4. Complete Financial Check-In: Once you have submitted all requested documents and your financial aid is ready, complete Financial Check-In (FCI) before each term’s deadline to secure classes and avoid a late check-in fee.
-For step-by-step guidance and more information about FCI, please visit Financial Check-In Resources.
+- Complete Financial Check-In (FCI).
+Once you have submitted all necessary requirements for your financial aid eligibility, your next step is completing Financial Check-In (FCI) before each term’s deadline to secure your classes and avoid a $125 late check-in fee.
+For step-by-step guidance and more information about FCI, please visit the Liberty University FCI webpage.